NeoTechni/LCARS-UI/README.md

 Facebook Client Secret: line 276
 Twitter Consumer Key and Secret: line 278

+Main module (used for the universal translator):
+Bing: line 2966

 Directories:
 Additional Libraries - All the B4A libraries I used, it'd be a real pain to make you download them yourself.
 Especially since some don't exist, and I made one specifically for the dialer.
 Cardassian Vector Engine - The editor I made for my vector art format, used first in the Cardassian/DS9 animated bridge screens